100 Notable alumni of

 -

-David M. Maddox is a retired United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1992 to 1993 and Commander in Chief, United States Army Europe from 1993 to 1994.
+David M. Maddox was a United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1992 to 1993 and Commander in Chief, United States Army Europe from 1993 to 1994.
 He commanded the 2nd Armored Cavalry Regiment from 1981 to 1983.
 He is a 1960 graduate of Virginia Military Institute.
 He received his Master of Science in Applied Science (Operations Research) from Southern Illinois University in 1969.

 -